ptarsoly/ptarsoly.github.io/about.md

 permalink: /about/
 ---

-Hello, my name is Peter!
-I am a Master's student at [Florida Institute of Technology](https://www.fit.edu/) majoring in [Computer Engineering](https://www.fit.edu/engineering-and-science/academics-and-learning/computer-engineering-and-sciences/).
+Welcome to my webpage!
+I am a Master's student at [Florida Institute of Technology](https://www.fit.edu/) studying [Computer Engineering](https://www.fit.edu/engineering-and-science/academics-and-learning/computer-engineering-and-sciences/).
 Some of my current professional interests are machine learning, signal processing, speech recognition, and computer systems.

 I created this webpage to document my current research.
 Feel free to reach out with any questions or comments.